RavanH/xml-sitemap-feed/readme.txt

 == Changelog ==

 = 5.1 =
+* SEOPress incompatibility admin messages
 * bbPress compatibility
+TODO better bbPress compat: "Update the Last Changed date on each new comment" for topics (on forum pages) and replies on topic pages

 = 5.0.7 =
 * Allowed domains back to Settings > Reading